xros/livestreamer/README.md

 * In one script file, mostly for linux platform.
 This not works on ubuntu 14.04 very well.
 * For live video streaming on twitch, you should have a twitch account and twitch_key stored in a file *twitch_key.txt* this folder.

-Here what that looks
+Here what it looks in terminal

 > ![streaming](static/snapshot8.png)

-> And live show on twitch
+And the live show on twitch

 > ![on twitch](static/snapshot9.png)